CSSUoB/cssuob.github.io/_posts/2019-08-15-freshers-welcome-2019.md

 # How do I get involved?

-Of course you can!
 Our membership costs only £5 for one year.
 This gives you access to all of our events and you will also get a CSS T-Shirt.
 We will also be holding some elections at the start of the semester, and we need a First Year Rep, so if you think this sounds like something you would be interested